apple/ml-cvnets/README.md

-CVNets is a computer vision toolkit that allows researchers and engineers to train standard and novel mobile- and non-mobile computer vision models for variety of tasks, including object classification, object detection, semantic segmentation, and foundation models (e.g., CLIP).
+CVNets is a computer vision toolkit that allows researchers and engineers to train standard and novel mobile- and non-mobile computer vision models for variety of tasks, including object classification, object detection, semantic segmentation, and foundation models (e.g, CLIP).

 ## Table of contents